unstoppabledomains/zns/README.md

   mechanics are explained in detail in the
   [Registrar Reference](./REGISTRAR.md).

-For more thoughts on ZNS look at our [List of Concerns](./CONCERNS.md).
+For more thoughts on ZNS look at the [List of Concerns](./CONCERNS.md).

 ## License